JeevikaSharma/Consumer-Purchase-Dynamics-Analysis/README.md

 6. **Product Category Trends**:
     - Food, clothing & apparel, and electronics are the most popular product categories.
-    - These categories see the highest number of purchases and spending.
+    - These categories see the highest number of sales.

 ## Conclusion